slatlas/atlasdocs/Guides/Workflows/SalesOrders.md

 **Issue:** Cannot select desired location
 * **Solution:** Verify the location is active and linked to the customer.
 Check Location Management to update customer/location relationships.

-**Issue:** Recurring order not generating delivery orders
+**Issue:** Treatments not generating automatically
-* **Solution:** Verify the recurring schedule is active and the start date has passed.
-Check that the sales order status is "Active" not "Draft."
+* **Solution:** Sales orders don't generate treatments automatically.
+Treatments are generated from treatment schedules configured on locations.
+See Treatment Scheduling workflow.
+Ensure the location has a treatment schedule and treatment route assigned.

 **Issue:** Need to modify an existing sales order
 * **Solution:** Open the sales order, make changes, and save.
 If delivery orders have already been generated, you may need to adjust those separately.